divvun/bidiff/README.md

 `bidiff` generates patches of similar size compared to `bsdiff`, but is generally faster and requires less memory, thanks to the following changes.

-`bidiff` does suffix sorting using [divsufsort][] by Yuta Mori, a highly-optimized suffix sorting algorithm that has been repeatedly mentioned in research, despite the emergence of newer sorting methods.
-In particular, it uses a [hand-ported Rust version][divsufsort-rust] of it.
+`bidiff` does suffix sorting using a [hand-ported Rust version][divsufsort-rust] of [divsufsort][] by Yuta Mori, a highly-optimized suffix sorting algorithm that has been repeatedly mentioned in research, despite the emergence of newer sorting methods.

 [divsufsort]: https://github.com/y-256/libdivsufsort